 Remember when you first met your significant other?
 Just stop and think a minute.
 For me, it was 47 years ago.
 (Yes, we were babies in a crib.
 How did you know?)
 Actually, we met at a Rec Center.
 He was ice skating for hockey practice and I was at play rehearsal.
 He was adorable.
 His long hair, extremely fit physique and aviator glasses did me in.
 I watched him skate and I was hooked.
 First impressions do matter.
 You rarely get a second chance to prove yourself.
 What is the first impression your resale store’s visual image communicates?

 The psychology of color

 Even the color of your logo, signage, business cards and store interior communicate a message.
+Read How your secondhand store can use color to sell more.
 What are you conveying with your resale store’s visual image?
 As you can see by the following infographic, stores have chosen their logo colors for very specific reasons.
 Of course Target’s color would be red.
 They want to communicate a bold, exciting brand image.
 IKEA chose their colors primarily based on the flag of Sweden, but it conveys energy and optimism too.
 No one can deny that the black logos of Chanel and Kate Spade exude elegance and style either.

 Build the look of your store with your logo in mind

 Visually, your store should match the look of your logo.
 For instance, if you’ve chosen the color yellow in order to convey energy and joy, don’t paint the interior of your store beige.
 Depending on what image you’re building, follow through with your store’s design, window decorations, employee clothing and marketing materials.
 Dollar Tree’s logo is a natural, but I must say any time I’ve entered one of their stores, it’s more chaos than peaceful.
 Their branding past their logo lacks in follow through.